All Products

 csi.volumeAttributes.vpcMountTarget

-The domain name of the VPC mount target for CPFS.
+VPC mount target domain name for CPFS.
 Leaving this empty causes mounting to fail on non-Lingjun nodes.

 csi.volumeAttributes.mountpointAutoSwitch

-Specifies whether to allow bmcpfs to automatically switch between the VSC mount target (created and obtained by default) and the VPC mount target (must be specified).
+Allow bmcpfs to switch automatically between the default VSC mount point and the specified VPC mount point.

 csi.volumeHandle